-Radix® Educational Workshops teach participants, in an in-depth way, about the energetic viewpoint of psychological and physical dynamics (and their interrelationship), the functional identity between mind and body and the role of the body in the process of personal growth.
+Radix® Educational Workshops teach mental and physical health professionals, in an in-depth way, about the energetic viewpoint of psychological and physical dynamics (and their interrelationship), the functional identity between mind and body and the role of the body in the process of healing and personal growth.

 Level One.
 Module 1

 Module 1 presents the Basic Concepts and Foundations of Radix Work:

 Level Two: This level provides more depth in understanding and application of the basic concepts to oneself as an individual and a practitioner, and to one’s clients.
 The modules can be taken in any order and all are a pre-requisite for Level 3 modules.
 An online group consultation will be held one month after completion of each module.
 Read more about Modules 2 and 3 here:

 Module 2 – The Body as the Doorway to Intervention

 Reading the Body